• Skip to primary navigation

 Noodle sauce:

-• ½ tbsp Chinese black vinegar or sub for rice vinegar or white vinegar
+• ½ tablespoon Chinese black vinegar or rice vinegar or apple cider vinegar

 Beef marinade: